Savielly Tartakower: Personality

+Chess contributions

 A talented chess player, Tartakower is also known for his countless aphorisms, sometimes called Tartakoverisms.

 One variation of the Dutch Defence is named after him.
 The Tartakower Defence in the Queen's Gambit Declined (also known as the Tartakower-Makogonov-Bondarevsky System) also bears his name, as does the most common variation of the Torre Attack.

 He is alleged to be the inventor of the Orangutan Opening, 1.b4, so named after Tartakower had admired a great ape during his visit to the zoo whilst playing in the great 1924 tournament in New York.
 Tartakower originated the Catalan Opening at Barcelona 1929.
 This system starts with 1.d4 Nf6 2.c4 e6 3.g3.
 It remains very popular today at all levels.
 Also, a counterplay-focused variation in the Caro–Kann Defence, which starts with 1.e4 c6 2.d4 d5 3.Nc3 dxe4 4.Nxe4 Nf6 5.Nxf6+ exf6 is named after Tartakower.

 José Raúl Capablanca scored +5−0=7 against Tartakower, but they had many hard fights.
 After their fighting draw in London 1922 (where Tartakower played his new defense), Capablanca said, "You are lacking in solidity", and Tartakower replied in his usual banter, "That is my saving grace."
 But in Capablanca's reports of the 1939 Chess Olympiad in Buenos Aires for the Argentine newspaper Crítica, he wrote: The Polish team … is captained and led by Dr S. Tartakower, a master with profound knowledge and great imagination, qualities which make him a formidable adversary. … Luckily for the others, the Polish team has only one Tartakower.

 Sugden and Damsky stated that like other chess players of all ages and ranks among whom there is generally no lack of idiosyncrasy or superstition, Tartakower, a trenchant wit, took a most unsightly old hat with him from tournament to tournament.
 He would only wear it on the last round and he would win.
 Notably this hat did not guarantee him success in casinos, which he visited as though it were a job of work.
 The roulette table would regularly acquire both the Grandmaster's prizes and the numerous fees from his endless string of articles.